mani1312-code/Single-page-Portfolio/README.md

 I Developed a responsive single-page sample portfolio website using HTML, CSS, and JavaScript.
 The website showcases my work, skills, and professional background.
-It features a clean and user-friendly interface that is optimized for viewing on various devices.
+It features a clean and user-friendly interface.